jarokaz/tpu-gke-sandbox/examples/maxtext/README.md

   - `steps`.
 The number of steps for this training run.
 If you do not set it, the default (as defined in `MaxText/configs/base.yml`) is 150,000.
   - `ici_fsdp_parallelism`.
 This parameter controls the ICI Fully Sharded Data Parallelism (FSDP) sharding strategy.
 For the Maxtext samples in this repo, it is recommended to set it to a number of chips in a TPU slice.
   - `dcn_data_parallelism`.
 This parameter controls the DCN Data Parallelism (DP) sharding strategy.
 For the Maxtext samples in this repo, it is recommended to set it to a number of slices.
   - The defaults in `MaxText/configs/base.yml` configure a model with 16 decoder layers, 8 attention heads per layer, and 2560 model dimension.
-If you would like train a different model archicture adjust the following parameters: `base_emb_dim, base_num_heads, base_mlp_dim, base_num_decoder_layers, head_dim`:
+If you would like to use a different model archicture adjust the following parameters: `base_emb_dim, base_num_heads, base_mlp_dim, base_num_decoder_layers, head_dim`:

 ## Run a single-slice training job